CESNET/shibboleth-sp-access-control/doc/techreport.md

 ## Technical Background
 Service Provider access control, as stated above, can be performed in Shibboleth itself or in the application a user is logging in.
 However, before creating access control rules, SAML (Security Assertion Markup Language) attributes have to be mapped to the corresponding environment variables (or optionally HTTP headers), otherwise the SP ignores them  [NativeSPAddAttribute][].

 Attribute mapping is defined in the `attribute-map.xml` configuration file.
-Each attribute is mapped using an `<Attribute>` element.
+Each attribute is mapped using an `&lt;Attribute&gt;` element.
 For example, to map user’s email address to a local variable `mail`, we need to provide the code of the attribute `urn:oid:0.9.2342.19200300.100.1.3` and the name of the local variable:

 ```xml
 <Attribute name="urn:oid:0.9.2342.19200300.100.1.3" id="mail"/>